cswclui/katacoda-scenarios-1/msdb-001/step04.md

 ## Summary

 The microservice is now transportable.
 The Docker image we created in Step 2 can be pushed to a `public` or `private` Container Registry such as [Docker Hub](https://hub.docker.com/).
-Once a container image it is avaiable to be used in any environment that supports running containers.
+Once a container image is stored in a container registry, it is avaiable to be used in any environment that supports running containers.
 This is possible because everything the microservice needs is packaged in the container image.
 Hence, the essential principles are supported.
 As we described at the beginning of this lab, microservice...

 * **has a single responsility**
 * **is discrete**